abhiram-ar/humane-backend/infra/k8s-dev-manual/kong-ingressController-and-APIGateway/README.md

 ```

 2. Create a Gateway and GatewayClass instance to use. (in the current path look for `APIGateway.yaml`)
-   > node: The Gateway must be in the same namespace as the Kong deployment (here we used namespace kong)gateway should be in the same namespace
+   > node: The Gateway must be in the same namespace as the Kong deployment (here we used namespace kong)

 ```bash
 kubectl apply -n kong -f ./APIGateway.yaml